 - 2 teaspoons ginger

-- 29 ounces full fat coconut milk
+- 1 can full fat coconut milk 14.5 ounces

 - 2 tablespoons tamari